wygulmage/after-sundown/character_options_and_motivation.md

 Triggers for a rage frenzy usually take the form of a threat to the character's person or pride.
 Anything that would make a human fly into a rage works too.
 While threats to a person are usually pretty self explanatory (injuries or threats of violence), injuries to the pride are legitimately different for different people.
 Players are encouraged to have some "sensitive subjects" that piss them off beyond reason.
 And we _do_ mean beyond reason.
 Triggers to end a rage frenzy are either things that would calm them, or the galvanizing action of seeing someone they care about hurt at their own hands (often after the wounds are lethal).
 Key skills are Athletics, Bureaucracy, and Research..
 Master Passion Rage is the usual drive of Lycanthropes.

 ### Driving Passions: Getting Places and Doing Things
-"_I'm gonna do it.
-Just you wait and see._"
+_"I'm gonna do it.
+Just you wait and see."_

 While most major events in the realm of horror are soul destroying and oppressive affairs, it is not to be ignored that there are indeed things that motivate people to _accomplish_ things.
 And while even that silver lining must be tempered with its own dark cloud - that indeed many people in the world are motivated to accomplish things that are despicable - it remains a source of beauty, industry, and human achievement.
 Or supernatural inhuman achievement as the case may be.
 These motivations represent the Muse in all of us, and in After Sundown are described as a character's _Driving Passion_.